Supriya Roy and Suneela Dhaneshwar* Pages 278 - 298 ( 21 )

-The enigmatic coronavirus outburst on December 31, 2019, originated from Wuhan city of China, is now declared as Coronavirus disease (COVID-19) by World Health Organization (WHO).
-The causative agent is highly contagious, and its rapid blowout affects almost every country of the world, endangering thousands of lives.
-Recently, WHO has raised the COVID-19 epidemic threat to the “very high” level.
-Pathophysiological mechanisms are related to the interrelated functioning of various viral polyproteins, structural proteins as well as non-structural proteins (NSP).
-These proteins play a crucial role in accelerating pathogenesis by promoting viral replication, viral assembly, and virion release thereby disabling the overall host distinctive immunological system.
+The enigmatic coronavirus outburst on December 31, 2019, originated from Wuhan city of China, is now declared as Coronavirus Disease (COVID-19) by the World Health Organization (WHO).
+The causative agent is highly contagious, and its rapid blowout has affected almost every country of the world, endangering thousands of lives.
+Recently, the WHO has raised the COVID-19 epidemic threat to the “very high” level.
+Pathophysiological mechanisms are related to the inter-related functioning of various viral polyproteins, structural proteins as well as Non-Structural Proteins (NSP).
+These proteins play a crucial role in accelerating pathogenesis by promoting viral replication, viral assembly, and virion release, thereby disabling the overall host distinctive immunological system.
 Presently, there is no specific treatment for COVID-19.
-Majority of the treatments focus on symptomatic relief and supportive therapy only.
+The majority of the treatments focus on symptomatic relief and supportive therapy only.
 Although several drugs have been investigated against coronavirus in numerous clinical trials, only a few exhibited mild-moderate signs of clinical recovery.
-Drugs that are being repurposed and researched involve an anti-malarial drug, hydroxychloroquine; anti-HIV drugs, lopinavir, Remdesivir alone, or in combination; anti-influenza drugs like umifenovir, favilavir; anti-arthritic baracitinib, and antiinterleukins.
-Various research articles demonstrated the excellent potential of hydroxychloroquine either alone or in combination with anti-HIV drugs lopinavir, Remdesivir at the cellular level, however exhaustive clinical support and validation are still desirable for repurposing these drugs.
+Drugs that are being repurposed and researched include an anti-- malarial drug, hydroxychloroquine; anti-HIV drugs, lopinavir, Remdesivir alone, or in combination; anti-influenza drugs like umifenovir, and favilavir; anti-arthritic baracitinib, and anti-interleukins.
+Various research articles demonstrated the excellent potential of hydroxychloroquine either alone or in combination with anti-HIV drugs lopinavir, and Remdesivir at the cellular level; however, exhaustive clinical support and validation are still desirable for repurposing these drugs.
 Profound identification of cellular targets involved in disease pathogenesis may warrant successful re-profiling of the candidate drugs or their combinations aiming against COVID-19.